My Smart Contract Auditor Portfolio Got Rejected—What Do Firms Actually Want to See?

 The three changes that helped me:

-✔ Include one “complex systems” audit Pick a protocol with multiple contracts: bonding curves, pool math, or reward systems.
+Pick a protocol with multiple contracts: bonding curves, pool math, staking rewards, vault logic, or upgradeable contracts.
 Show how you reasoned through interactions, not just isolated functions.

 • ChainPenLilly